PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - `update-hostname`: updates `systemd-hostnamed` so that the hostname matches what is specified by `/etc/hostname`.

+### NetworkManager connections

+The PlanktoScope uses  [NetworkManager](https://networkmanager.dev/) to handle the different network connection modes the PlanktoScope supports on its various network interfaces (internal Ethernet port, internal Wi-Fi module, optional USB Ethernet adapter, optional USB Wi-FI dongle, optional USB connection to a phone in tethering mode).

+When the PlanktoScope both has internet access and has devices connected to it (e.g. over a Wi-Fi hotspot or over Ethernet), the PlanktoScope shares its internet access with all connected devices, to enable the user to access web pages even when connected to the PlanktoScope.
+This is implemented in the PlanktoScope OS with NetworkManager's "shared" IPv4 connection type for the PlanktoScope to act as a network router using [Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation) when it has internet access.
+When the PlanktoScope shares its connection to a router with a captive portal, connected devices opening the captive portal's web page will appear to the router as if the PlanktoScope itself was opening that captive portal's web page.

+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of Raspberry Pi OS 12) for dynamically updating the NetworkManager connection profiles during boot:

+- `assemble-networkmanager-connection@eth0-default.service`, `assemble-networkmanager-connection@eth1-default.service`, and `assemble-networkmanager-connection@usb0-default.service`: generate NetworkManager connection profiles from drop-in connection profile snippets in `/etc/NetworkManager/system-connections.d/eth0-default`, `/etc/NetworkManager/system-connections.d/eth1-default`, `/etc/NetworkManager/system-connections.d/usb0-default`, respectively.

+- `assemble-networkmanager-connection@eth0-static.service` and `assemble-networkmanager-connection@eth1-static.service`: generate NetworkManager connection profiles from drop-in connection profile snippets in `/etc/NetworkManager/system-connections.d/eth0-static` and `/etc/NetworkManager/system-connections.d/eth1-static`, respectively.

-- `assemble-dnsmasq-config-templated`: generates a temporary dnsmasq drop-in config file (which is used by a symlink at `/etc/dnsmasq.d/40-generated-templated-config`) from drop-in config file templates at `/etc/dnsmasq-templates.d`.
+- `assemble-networkmanager-connection-templated@wlan0-hotspot.service` and `assemble-networkmanager-connection-templated@wlan1-hotspot.service`: generate temporary drop-in NetworkManager connection profile snippets (which are used by symlinks at `/etc/NetworkManager/system-connections.d/wlan0-hotspot/40-generated-templated.nmconnection` and `/etc/NetworkManager/system-connections.d/wlan1-hotspot/40-generated-templated.nmconnection`, respectively) from drop-in connection profile snippet templates in `/etc/NetworkManager/system-connections-templates.d/wlan0-hotspot` and `/etc/NetworkManager/system-connections-templates.d/wlan1-hotspot`, respectively.

+- `assemble-networkmanager-connection@wlan0-hotspot.service` and `assemble-networkmanager-connection@wlan1-hotspot.service`: generate NetworkManager connection profiles from drop-in connection profile snippets in `/etc/NetworkManager/system-connections.d/wlan0-hotspot` and `/etc/NetworkManager/system-connections.d/wlan1-hotspot`, respectively.

+### DHCP & DNS server

+When a device connects directly to the PlanktoScope (e.g. via the PlanktoScope's Wi-Fi hotspot, or via an Ethernet cable), it will rely on the one of the PlanktoScope's NetworkManager `-hotspot` or `-static` connection profiles depending on the network interface being used; these connection profiles are of the `shared` IPv4 connection method so that NetworkManager will:

+- configure NAT for internet connection sharing.
+- launch an instance of [dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) as a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server for the PlanktoScope to assign itself certain static IP addresses (e.g. 192.168.4.1) and as a [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server for the PlanktoScope to assign itself certain domain names (e.g. `home.pkscope`), so that the user can locate and open the PlanktoScope's web browser-based interfaces via those domain names.

+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of Raspberry Pi OS 12) for dynamically updating the NetworkManager's `shared`-network dnsmasq configuration during boot:

-- `assemble-hostapd-config-templated`: generates a temporary hostapd drop-in config file (which is used by a symlink at `/etc/hostapd/hostapd.conf.d/60-generated-templated.conf`) from drop-in config file templates at `/etc/hostapd/hostapd.conf-templates.d`.
+- `assemble-dnsmasq-config-templated`: generates a temporary dnsmasq drop-in config file (which is used by a symlink at `/etc/NetworkManager/dnsmasq-shared.d/40-generated-templated-config.conf`) from drop-in config file templates at `/etc/NetworkManager/dnsmasq-shared-templates.d`.

-- `assemble-hostapd-config`: generates a temporary hostapd config file (which is used by a symlink at `/etc/hostapd/hostapd.conf`) from drop-in config files at `/etc/hostapd/hostapd.conf.d`.

-- `assemble-hosts-templated`: generates a temporary hosts drop-in snippet (which is used by a symlink at `/etc/hosts.d/50-generated-templated`) from drop-in hosts snippet templates at `/etc/hosts-templates.d`.

-- `assemble-hosts` generates a temporary hosts file (which is used by a symlink at `/etc/hosts`) from drop-in snippets at `/etc/hosts-templates.d`.
+### mDNS

+In addition to the `.pkscope` domain names set by dnsmasq as a DNS server (which only work on devices connected directly to the PlanktoScope), the PlanktoScope also uses [Avahi](https://avahi.org/) to announce itself under certain [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS) names (e.g. `planktoscope.local`) for all devices it's connected to; these mDNS names may work on networks where the PlanktoScope does not have a static IP address (e.g. because the PlanktoScope is connected to an existing Wi-Fi network).
+By default, Avahi is configured so that the PlanktoScope announces itself with the mDNS name `{hostname}.local`.
+For user convenience, the PlanktoScope also announces `planktoscope.local` and `pkscope.local` as CNAME aliases for `{hostname}.local`.

-The standard PlanktoScope OS also adds the following systemd services for reporting information about the system for easy access:
+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of Raspberry Pi OS 12) to provide mDNS aliases:

-- `report-mac-addresses`: generates a temporary file at `/run/mac-addresses.yml` which enumerates the system's network interfaces and their respective MAC addresses

-### Machine naming
+- `avahi-publish-cname@pkscope.local` and `avahi-publish-cname@planktoscope.local` configure the Avahi daemon (provided by the Raspberry Pi OS) to also resolve mDNS names `pkscope.local` and `planktoscope.local`, respectively, as aliases for the PlanktoScope's mDNS-based hostname (which has format `{hostname}.local`).

 ### Firewall

+For security reasons, the PlanktoScope includes a network firewall ([firewalld](https://firewalld.org/)) which is active by default with a default configuration in which incoming traffic is only allowed on explicitly-allowed ports/protocols (i.e. [default deny + enumerate goodness](https://www.ranum.com/security/computer_security/editorials/dumb/)).
+These ports/protocols are:

+- ICMP
+- DHCP: UDP port 67
+- DHCPv6: UDP port 547
+- DHCPv6 Client: UDP port 546
+- DNS: TCP/UDP port 53
+- mDNS: UDP port 5353
+- SSH: TCP port 22
+- Direct-access fallback for the Cockpit system administration dashboard: TCP port 9090
+- HTTP: TCP port 80
+- HTTPS: TCP port 443
+- MQTT: TCP port 1883

+By default, these ports/protocols are allowed on two firewalld zones:

+1. `nm-shared`, a firewall zone for devices connecting to the PlanktoScope as a network router (e.g. connected to the PlanktoScope's Wi-Fi hotspot, or connected directly to the PlanktoScope via Ethernet cable)
+2. `public`, a firewall zone for devices accessing the PlanktoScope through a network router to which the PlanktoScope is connected.

+For more information about these ports/protocols and zones, and for information about disabling the rules for allowing one or more of the ports/protocols listed above, refer to the networking operations guide for [making the firewall more restrictive](http://localhost:8000/operation/networking/#make-the-firewall-more-restrictive).

+The standard PlanktoScope OS adds the following systemd services (beyond what is already provided by the default installation of Raspberry Pi OS 12) for the firewall:

+- `firewalld`: the firewalld daemon.

+- `assemble-firewalld-zone@nm-shared` and `assemble-firewalld-zone@public`: generate firewalld zone XML files for zones `nm-shared` and `public` from drop-in XML snippets in `/etc/firewalld/zones.d/nm-shared` and `/etc/firewalld/zones.d/public`, respectively.

-### App integration
+## App/API integration

 The standard PlanktoScope OS adds the following common services for integrating network APIs provided by various programs, and to facilitate communication among programs running on the PlanktoScope OS:

 - [Mosquitto](https://mosquitto.org/): a server which acts as an MQTT broker.
 This is used by the PlanktoScope hardware controller and segmenter (described below) to receive commands and broadcast notifications.
 This is also used by the PlanktoScope's Node-RED dashboard (described below) to send commands and receive notifications.

 - [Caddy](https://caddyserver.com/) with the [caddy-docker-proxy plugin](https://github.com/lucaslorentz/caddy-docker-proxy): an HTTP server which acts as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to route all HTTP requests on port 80 from HTTP clients (e.g. web browsers) to the appropriate HTTP servers (e.g. the Node-RED server, Prometheus, and the PlanktoScope hardware controller's HTTP-MJPEG camera preview stream) running on the PlanktoScope.
+Apps deployed on the PlanktoScope are integrated with the reverse-proxy server by having the Docker containers for those apps include container labels parsed by the caddy-docker-proxy plugin to configure the reverse-proxy server; for apps not exposed in a port on the host, they can be attached to the `caddy-ingress` Docker bridge network so that the reverse proxy can connectly connect to such apps.
+Currently, the Caddy [site addresses](https://caddyserver.com/docs/caddyfile/concepts#addresses) for the reverse-proxy are for port 80 as an HTTP catch-all; the equivalent Caddyfile site address would be `:80`.
+Note that this means that HTTPS is currently not supported by the reverse-proxy server's configurations.

 ## Filesystem